-For many toxic chemicals, the respiratory (breathing) system is the quickest and most direct route of entry into the circulatory system.
 From the blood capillaries of the lungs, these toxic substances are rapidly transported throughout the body.
 Although the respiratory system does provide some filtration, small particles (less than 10 microns in diameter) can pass freely to the lungs.
 Additionally, if the person is exposed to a large concentration of particles, the body’s ability to filter any size particle is reduced.

 The key to preventing respiratory hazards associated with a pesticide application is to wear a respirator.
 Respirators protect applicators from inhaling airborne chemicals or dusts that may cause temporary or permanent harmful health effects, including death.

 While the primary reason to wear a respirator is to protect your health, a secondary reason is that some pesticide product labels specify that a respirator be worn.
 Applicators are familiar with the phrase “the label is the law.”
 You are legally required to follow all personal protective equipment (PPE) instructions on the label.
 The labeling often lists different PPE requirements for different activities.
 Usually, more PPE is required for mixing and loading than for the application.
 In any case, if a label states that a specific respirator is to be worn, then not wearing that type of respirator is illegal.

 Before wearing a respirator, it is recommended that you have a medical evaluation.
 Breathing through a respirator is extra work for your body.
 Respirators can be hazardous to people with heart and lung problems.
 Some people are claustrophobic or simply find that wearing a respirator is uncomfortable.
 Discovering any personal limitations before a pesticide application is better than finding one during an application.